Frequently Asked Questions About Wisdom Teeth

 6. "My wisdom teeth are already in (erupted), so do I need to have them out?"

 The answer is no!
-If the gum tissue around them is healthy, the teeth are free of decay, and their position is good, you should hold on to them.
+If the gum tissue around them is healthy, the teeth are free of decay, and their position is good,then you should by all means hold on to them.

 7. "The orthodontist sent us here, and says the wisdom teeth need to come out now!?"